fanbrushy/fanbrushy/README.md

 and a few more but i forgor

-# 🐴 ponies i currently have
+# 🐴 ponies/cosplays i currently have
 - paintbrush (ii)
 - fan (ii)
 - test tube (ii)